francisarcas/locker/README.md

 ## 🎯 Overview

 Locker Door is a minimalist web application that displays an interactive row of gym lockers with realistic styling and animations.
 Users can select and view any locker number, with the interface dynamically updating to show surrounding lockers in context.

+**Note**: This tool comes styled with the Third Space gym logo by default, but can be easily customized or removed to suit your needs.

 ## ✨ Features